Integralist/integralist.co.uk/content/posts/python-generators.md

     print(element)
 ```

+> [!NOTE]
-> Note: raising the `StopIteration` exception is a requirement for implementing an iterator correctly.
+> raising the `StopIteration` exception is a requirement for implementing an iterator correctly.

 With this example implementation, we can also iterate over our `Foo` class _manually_, using the `iter` and `next` functions, like so: